 Dear, and yet dearer for its mystery.

 Opening his poem, Shelley describes Intellectual Beauty as the lovely shadow (awful shadow in the other text) of some fearful Power (unseen Power).
 This shadow of lovely (awful) Power walks without being seen among us (people).
 While visiting this world populated by innumerable people she flies sometimes slow and sometimes fast just in summer months, the winds blow slowly and gently from one flower to flower.
 Shelley imagines intellectual beauty in the summer winds which are felt blowing unseen from one beautiful form to another.
 Then the poet imagines intellectual beauty in the moon beans which fall upon a grove of trees in the mountain.
 It casts a shifting glance and appears temporarily in human hearts and on their faces.
-Intellectual beauty is a divine spirit or mysterious power which lends a sacred character to human beings.
+Intellectual beauty is a divine spirit of mysterious power that lends a sacred character to human beings.
 It is present everywhere, like clouds spread in starlit sky, like memory of music which is heard no more and like any other thing which is full of grace and so is dear, still it is all the more dear and likeable for its mysterious nature.

 Spirit of BEAUTY, that dost consecrate